EarthByte/paleoclimate-reconstruction/README.md

 This code uses the Lithology database and precipitation simulation output in the data/ folder and creates:
 * gridded input data maps in data/images/
 * precipitation_gpmodel_data.csv in data/
-Note: the plate reconstruction queried in this code is designed specifically for the Miocene and is consistent with the (Miocene) precipitation output.
+_Note: these files will be created locally but are not to be pushed to the online repository_ The plate reconstruction queried in this code is designed specifically for the Miocene and is consistent with the (Miocene) precipitation output.
 Therefore the output csv file is most appropriate for learning.

 ## Step 2: Bayesian modelling